Copyright (c) 2014 The University of Manchester

 Yields the (x,y) coordinates of the down chips on the board with this

-Note the Ethernet chip itself can not be missing if validated
+The Ethernet chip itself can not be missing if validated.

 Wrap-arounds are handled as appropriate.